 Table of Contents

-1. Watch how to make these espresso chocolate meringues:
+2. Watch how to make these espresso chocolate meringue cookies.

 Meringue is intriguing.
-It is super simple and fast yet so many people seem scared to use it!
+It is super simple and fast, yet so many people seem scared to use it!
 Meringue always has the basics of egg whites whipped into submission with sugar.
-Thankfully you can make variations that change the flavor and add so much interest: like chocolate and espresso.
-These cookies are light and simple and perfect for a mid-afternoon snack or tea and coffee with company.
+Thankfully, you can make variations that change the flavor and add so much interest, like chocolate and espresso.
+These cookies are light, simple, and perfect for a mid-afternoon snack or tea and coffee with company.

-Watch these disappear not only to your company but in your own mouth as well!
+Watch these disappear not only to your company but also into your own mouth!

-Watch how to make these espresso chocolate meringues:
+Watch how to make these espresso chocolate meringue cookies.

 No ratings yet